Fattoush

 • ½ teaspoon za’atar

-• Kosher salt and freshly ground pepper to taste
+• Kosher salt and freshly ground black pepper (to taste)

 Instructions

-• Make the Salad: In a large bowl combine the lettuce, cucumbers, tomatoes, onions, scallions, radishes and parsley.
+• Make the Salad: In a large bowl, combine the lettuce, cucumbers, tomatoes, onions, scallions, radishes, and parsley.

-• Make the Vinaigrette: In a small bowl combine the 1/4 cup olive oil, lime juice, pomegranate syrup or honey, garlic, mint, za’atar and salt and pepper.
+• Make the Vinaigrette: In a small bowl, combine the 1/4 cup olive oil, lime juice, pomegranate syrup or honey, garlic, mint, za’atar, and salt and pepper.
 Pour the dressing over the salad and toss well.

-• Break the cooled pita into pieces about 1-inch large (they will be uneven) and add them to the salad just before serving.
+• Break the cooled pita into pieces about 1 inch large (they will be uneven) and add them to the salad just before serving.
 Give a final toss, let sit for 5 minutes so the pita starts to soften just slightly in the dressing, and serve.

 Notes